 And, while we don’t have a conclusive answer, your social pages might be acting as quality backlinks — meaning they link back to your website.
 Google notices this.

 Any way you cut it, social media optimization is important, and so is observing its results.
-Keep track of user activity and engagement on your Facebook page with specialized tools like WebCEO.
+Keep track of user activity and engagement on your Facebook page with the WebCEO Social Analytics Tool.